Settlement Value of a Mini-Van Accident in Glenview

 First, we sent an “abbreviated” demand letter to the defendant’s insurance company and demanded that they offer (“tender”) their $25,000.00 policy limits, which they quickly did.
 Then we submitted a detailed demand letter to our client’s insurance policy and demanded that they tender the additional $75,000.00 that our client was able to recover from his own policy.

 The negotiation went back and forth.
 Ultimately, we settled his claim with his own insurance company for $95,000.00 total.
 Why did we accept less than the whole $100,000.00?
 If the insurance company was forced to tender the whole policy, they might as well have fought the case.
 Saving $5,000.00 was a win for them and getting almost the whole policy was a win for our client and he avoided having to pursue his claim through arbitration, where he was not guaranteed to recover as much and would have incurred significant expenses.

 Our client’s health insurance company field a “lien” with our office and as such, our client was obligated to pay them back for the medical bills they paid on his behalf.
 We were able to negotiate a reduction of the health insurance lien.
 He also had a few outstanding balances on medical bills from among others, his hospital.
 We were able to obtain reductions on those bills as well.

 Finally, we obtained releases from both insurance companies and created a “settlement statement” that documented all the costs associated with our client’s case.
 Our client signed the documents and we distributed him his funds.

 The process of navigating a settlement value of a mini-van accident is complicated.
-If you would like a free consultation to discuss your auto accident, contact our office at 312-848-9783.
+If you would like a free consultation with a car accident attorney in Glenview to discuss your auto accident, contact our office at 847-305-4105.